buildingSMART/IDS/Documentation/specifications.md

 ## IFC schema support

 Each **Specification** may specify the IFC schema(s) that it applies to.
-If a model does not match the schema(s), the **Specification** will not apply and will not be audited.
+This is purely for information purposes and a user may choose to audit the model with the specification and get a pass or fail result.
 The supported IFC schemas are:

  - IFC4X3
  - IFC4